End-of-Year Reflection Activities for a Mindful Celebration

 Letter writing is a great way to reflect on the past year.
 Keep the reflection positive by asking children to write a letter listing 10 reasons they’re proud of themselves.

 Consider adding movement to your celebration by incorporating a reflection walk.
-Pair students and take a walk around the school.
-At various stopping points, pose different questions such as, “What did you enjoy the most this year?”; “What’s a favorite memory from this year?”; “What are you excited to learn next year?”
+If safe to do so, encourage students to take a walk outdoors, stopping every few minutes to consider questions such as, “What did you enjoy the most this year?”; “What’s a favorite memory from this year?”; “What are you excited to learn next year?”

 Posters for Next Year

-Ask students, “How do you want to feel when you return to school next year?”
-Encourage them to channel these feelings into creating posters, signs or banners that can be displayed for the next school year to welcome students back to class.
+Ask students, “How do you want to feel when you return to school?”
+Encourage them to channel these feelings into creating posters, signs, or banners that can be displayed when school resumes to welcome students back to class.

 Summer Question Box